MAccadia/MAccadia.github.io/README.md

 1. Get the position of your marker with right click on the map.

-2. Edit markers.js to add your marker.
+2. Edit markers.csv to add your marker.

 ## TODO
  - [ ] support defining markers types in CSV
- - [ ] responsive
+ - [x] responsive
  - [x] search marker by name